-LCD: The LCD on the gloves shows the current device status and is located directly on the glove.
+LCD: The LCD (Liquid Crystal Display) on the gloves shows the current device status and is located directly on the glove.

+Gloves: Utilizes force sensitive resistors to generate signals that are passed to the transmitter.

-Gloves: Utilizes force sensitive resistors, as well as analog-to-digital circuitry in order to translate user input to digital logic.
+Transmitter: The core of the hardware.
+This contains the analog-to-digital circuitry required to translate user input to digital logic, and interface with the wireless transmitter.